OrangeRevolt/Pixel/README.md

 # Pixel
 An open source paint program, focused creating tilesets and sprites for pixel art games.

-The first release will be version 1.0, focused on the neccessary features first, shown bellow.
+The first release will be version 1.0, focused on the neccessary features first.

-v1.0 Features
+## v1.0 Features

 * Pen, Eraser, Bucket tools.